foodoasisla/backend/CONTRIBUTING.md

 A sample CSV file of some of the location data is available [on google drive](https://drive.google.com/file/d/0B-rFXz0_Z5MMOE9ZNWxyaVh1UkE/view).

-Download it and move it to a directory called `csv_files` in your project directory.
+Download it and move it to a directory called `csv_files` in the commands folder of your project directory: (myvenv)C:/.../backend/api/management/commands

 If you're on mac / linux this can be done as follows: